nafiahossain/django/README.md

       DATABASE_URL=postgresql://username:password@localhost:5433/yourdatabase
       ```

+      **You can use the previously created database for the scrapy project to store the data migrated through this django project.
+So, no need to create a new database.**
       Ensure that your PostgreSQL server is running, and the database specified in the .env file exists.

   5. **Run migrations**: